-The OWWA/WEAO Climate Change Committee is excited to announce the availability of the Greenhouse Gas Emissions Inventory Tool (GHG Inventory Tool).
-The tool was based on a GHG Inventory developed by the University of Toronto under contract to Toronto Water, and is now hosted and maintained by a Task Group of the Climate Change Committee.
+Click on the links below to download the OWWA/WEAO Greenhouse Gas Emissions Inventory Tool (GHG Inventory Tool).
+The tool is hosted and maintained by a Sub-Committee of the OWWA/WEAO Climate Change Committee.
 The GHG Inventory Tool is free and transparent, and was designed to be accessible to all users with inputs that utilities commonly already have on hand.
+The Climate Change Committee welcomes feedback on the tool and user guide.
+Users are encouraged to send corrections and improvement suggestions to the committee at ghgtool@weaocommittee.org.

 OWWA/WEAO GHG Inventory Tool User Guide